vhscom/sveltekit-oauth/README.md

 ## Callbacks

-SvelteKitAuth provides some callbacks, similar to NextAuth.js.
+SvelteKit OAuth provides some callbacks, similar to NextAuth.js.
 Their call signatures are:

 ```ts
 interface AuthCallbacks {